StandardGiraffe/vulturous-zombie-cascade/README.md

 Zombie Power Roster: []

-Now that all the zombies are sacrificed, and assuming one player with sufficient cards in library was the target, the total cards milled was 131.
+Now that all the zombies are sacrificed, and assuming a library with sufficient cards was the target at each activation, the total number of cards milled was 131.

 ...
 Yeesh.
 ```